 Smith was asked to audition for Maiden in London in late 1980, a request that surprised him a little since he thought Murray knew more about his guitar playing than Smith did himself.

 The audition went well and everyone got along great.
 Manager Rod Smallwood was suspicious though, and kept interrogating the guitarist to make sure he could play both riffs and leads.
-No worries, Rod, it would all be taken care of.
+No need to worry, Rod, it would all be taken care of.
 Smith went to a nearby pub with the tour manager to wait for the band’s decision.

 “I wasn’t quite sure what a tour manager was, but he took me to the pub and bought me a drink and I thought, ‘Yeah, tour managers are OK.’ “